The following applies to Torrens Title land and Water Access Licences.

 Subsequent requisitions that may be raised in response to action taken by the lodging party to alter a document may attract a new requisition fee.

-Inquiries regarding clarification of requisitions may be personally addressed to the Supervisor, Client Services Counter, the Team Leader of Personal Lodgments or the Team Leader of Bulk Lodgments.
+Inquiries regarding clarification of requisitions may be emailed to email@example.com personally addressed to the Customer Service Officer, Dealing Inquiry.
 This may result in the requisition being waived and fees refunded.

 Requisition Review Process

-The form is to be submitted to the Client Service Counter or emailed to firstname.lastname@example.org within the requisition timeframe and before registration of the document.
+The form is to be emailed to firstname.lastname@example.org within the requisition timeframe and before registration of the document.

 Satisfaction of a Requisition for an Electronic Dealing